How to Build More Meaningful Relationships with Networking Pro Susan McPherson

 When was the last time you made a deep connection that enriches your life?

-If you are ready to make more meaningful connections—the kind that add value to your work, career, and life—meet networking pro Susan McPherson, author of the new book, The Lost Art of Connecting.
+If you are ready to make more meaningful connections—the kind that adds value to your work, career, and life—meet networking pro Susan McPherson, author of the new book,

 Susan walks us through the power of generosity and other tools for building relationships that lead to happiness and fulfillment.